InsightDataScience/anomaly_detection/README.md

 Feel free to implement additional features that might be useful to derive further metrics or prevent harmful activity.
 These features will be considered as bonus while evaluating your submission.
 If you choose to add extras please document them in your README and make sure that they don't interfere with the above four (e.g. don't alter the output of the four core features).

 ## Download Data
-You can download the data here: https://drive.google.com/file/d/0B7-XWjN4ezogbUh6bUl1cV82Tnc/view
+You can download the data here:

-## Input
+## Input Data

 Ideally, payment data would come from a real-time, streaming API, but we don't want this challenge to focus on the relatively uninteresting "DevOps" of connecting to an API.